WildMarsian/BadIMSICore/README.md

 For each command, you can display the required/optional arguments by the option -h

 **badimsicore_listen**
+This script uses the command 'airprobe_rtlsdr_non_graphical' which is a global script that listen to the GSM network and eventually record some GSM packets.
 ```
 sudo badimsicore_listen -h
 usage: badimsicore_listen [-h] [-o {orange,sfr,bouygues_telecom}]